Cape May–Lewes Ferry: System

-The terminal buildings feature gift shops, food courts, bars, restaurants, ticketing and information booths, and occasional history or art exhibits.

 Fleet

 Current fleet

-The three current vessels, although differing in external appearance, were originally designed and built to identical specifications.
-Renovation projects in the mid- to late-1990s radically altered the shapes and appearances of the fleet.
-However, the vessels were only rebuilt from the hull up, meaning that their hulls and power plant remain identical.
+The current vessels are part of the second generation Cape May Lewes Ferry fleet.
+The MV Delaware (1974), MV New Jersey (1974), and MV Twin Capes (1975) replaced the original ferry fleet that was purchased from the Chesapeake Bay that was in operation for the ferry's first 11 years until 1975.
+The MV Cape Henlopen (1981) originally named MV New Del and the MV Cape May (1985) joined the fleet during the 1980's due to rapid growth in usage of the ferry.
+The MV Twin Capes was decommissioned in 2014 and the MV Cape May was decommissioned in 2010 leaving the MV Delaware, MV New Jersey and MV Cape Henlopen in operation.

 Each vessel consists of an open car deck situated atop a hull that is low to the water.
 Because of the ships' shallow displacements, the ships appear almost barge-like, sitting directly atop the water, from a distance.
-The ships were originally built with two decks atop the car deck—the second deck consisting of a gift shop, café, and interior and exterior seating areas, and the third deck consisting of outdoor seating areas.
-Historically, an interior crew room was situated on the third deck, and a pilot house was on the fourth deck.
-Subsequent renovations changed these plans on some of the vessels.
+The ships were built with two decks atop the car deck with the second deck consisting of a gift shop, snack bar, and interior and exterior seating areas, and the third deck consisting of outdoor seating areas, an interior crew room.
+The pilot house is on the fourth deck.
+Subsequent renovations changed these plans on the vessels third decks with an exterior bar and an additional passenger lounge up forward on the MV Delaware.

 Each vessel can hold 100 cars and 800 passengers.
 All have a length of 320 ft and a breadth of 68 ft, a displacement of at least 2,100 tons, a maximum draft of 7 ft, two 4000 hp diesel engines, and a top speed of 16 kn (18 mph).

 MV Delaware

 The MV Delaware was the first of the original three vessels of the new 1970s fleet.
-Christened in June 1974 she is the flagship of the fleet.
+Christened in June 1974, she is the flagship of the fleet.
 The Delaware has undergone several renovations and refurbishments.
 The first in 1994 added an additional passenger lounge on the third deck which included a deli and an outdoor bar with refurbishments to her main passenger lounge on the second deck.
 New "shark fin" smokestacks were added in 1997 replacing her original stacks.
 A renovation in 2001 resulted in her second and third decks being extended forward and aft and the outdoor bar moved behind the stacks along with renovations to both interior spaces.
 A third renovation in 2013 reconfigured the interior space on the second deck.